mariodavid/sneferu/README.md

 `suggestionField` is a factory method that is statically imported from the `ComponentDescriptors` class.
 The parameter `customerSearchField` is the ID of the field used in the Screen XML descriptor.

 It returns an instance of a subclass of `ComponentDescriptor`.
-In this case it returns an instance of `SuggestionFieldComponentDescriptor` which is aware of the specifics of this component (like searching the value via its `search` method).
+In this case, it returns an instance of `SuggestionFieldComponentDescriptor` which is aware of the specifics of this component (like searching the value via its `search` method).

 #### Support custom components

 Sneferu currently does not support all Components of CUBA.
-Furthermore if you use application specific components or composite components, Sneferu also can not support them out of the box.
+Furthermore, if you use application-specific components or composite components, Sneferu also can not support them out of the box.

 Therefore it is possible to create custom Component Descriptors, that represent the Component in the testing scenario.

-In order to support a new component, first a subclass of `ComponentTestAPI` needs to be created:
+To support a new component, first a subclass of `ComponentTestAPI` needs to be created:

 ```java
 public class SliderTestAPI extends GenericComponentTestAPI<Slider> {